flytegg/twilight/README.md

 implementation("gg.flyte:twilight:1.1.17")
 ```

 Certain features of Twilight require configuration, which can be done via the Twilight class.
-To setup a Twilight class instance, you can use the `twilight` function as shown below:
+To set up a Twilight class instance, you can use the `twilight` function as shown below:
 ```kotlin
 val twilight = twilight(this)
 ```